harshitvishnoi08/SHL_INTERN_ASSESMENT/README.md

 - **Flask API:**
   The Flask API is deployed on Render and is available at:
   **[API Link](https://shl-api-4k8f.onrender.com)**
-  (Make sure to update this link with your actual API endpoint)

 - **Streamlit App (demo.py):**
   The Streamlit app is hosted on Streamlit Community Cloud and can be accessed at: